MindlessBrick/mindlessbrick.github.io/failures.md

 layout: page
 ---

 Here is a list of goals that I have failed in the past.
+I almost regret not completing these earlier but now it's time to finish them.
+Then I can finally move onto better things without feeling like I screwed up.
+Do any of these goals really matter?
+No, but the confidence to know that you followed through and took an achievement to completion is what I really want.

 ### Speedcubing